 In addition to protecting work surfaces from damage, cutting mats preserve the sharpness and prolong the usable life of cutting blades.
 Different cutting mats also offer advantages for diverse functions based on their varying thicknesses and self-healing qualities.

-Most cutting mats available on the market today are constructed from compressed layers of polyvinyl chloride (PVC).
+Most cutting mats available on the market today are constructed from compressed layers of PVC.
 PVC is a dense, thermoplastic polymer, and the flexible, plasticized PVC in cutting mats is bendable, unlike the rigid PVC used in plumbing pipes and agricultural applications.

 Generally speaking, cutting mats are not thick items.
-They are intended to serve as coverings for solid and substantial work surfaces, such as tables and countertops.
-However, high-quality cutting mats should be no less than ⅛-inch thick, as blades can cut through thinner mats.
-Most cutting mats range in thickness from 0.125 (⅛) inch to 0.3 inch.
+They are intended to serve as coverings for solid, substantial work surfaces, such as tables and countertops.
+However, high-quality cutting mats should be no less than ⅛ inch thick, as blades can cut through thinner mats.
+Most cutting mats range in thickness from ⅛ to ⅓ inches.
 They prevent accidents where rotary or knife blades cut through and damage the work surface.